Action - Rochester, NY area Environment

 Rochesterians Concerned About Unsafe Shale-gas Extraction R-CAUSE was created by Rochester citizens who treasure New York State and want its waters, land and air to remain clean and its communities to remain viable.
 R-CAUSE's goal is to inform as many people in the Rochester area as possible about the risks associated with high-volume, slick-water, horizontal hydraulic fracturing.

-ACTION: Due Date: Now!
+ACTION Due Date:

-ACTION: Due Date: Now.
+- ACTION: Due Date: Comments must be

 ACTION: Due Date: